 Curriculum- Skills based curriculum with knowledge woven throughout.
 We focus on the process of learning.
 The curriculum dictates the skills and knowledge we teach.

 Play- How we engage our children.
 This needs to be well planned using the children’s interests and informed by observations and assessment.
 A play-based approach ensures that we respond to individual needs and every child can access the provision and achieve their full potential.

 Talk - Opportunities are planned to increase and develop vocabulary and language.
 This provides high quality talk for themselves, to each other and adults.
 There are high expectations and planned modelling of language.

 Expectations- We have the highest expectations for all of our children.
 The provision provides challenge for all children and ensures that children are developing their knowledge and skills.
 Busy time is always purposeful, where we ensure that children always challenge themselves and further their own learning.
 Planning ensures that adults teach and move all children’s learning on through play.

 We are excited to be working towards the Hygge in the Early years accreditation and leadership accreditation.

 Please see the 'Curriculum' tab for more information on this, or open the 'What to expect, when?’ document above.
-This document details each of the seven areas of the Early Years Foundation Stage and what is expected of each child developmentally depending on how many months old they are.
-It also details the Early Learning Goals which outline the level of learning and development that children are expected to have reached by the end of the Reception year at school.
-This document is also very useful to support your child’s learning at home as it details at the beginning of each age band, what you can do at home to support your child’s learning.
+This document details each of the seven areas of the Early Years Foundation Stage and what is expected of each child developmentally depending on their age range.
+This document is also very useful to support your child’s learning at home as it details what you can do out of school to support your child’s learning.